spdk/spdk/examples/nvme/fio_plugin/README.md

     git clone https://github.com/axboe/fio

-Then check out the fio 3.15:
+Then check out the latest fio version and compile the code:

-    cd fio && git checkout fio-3.15

-Finally, compile the code:

     make